RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

 The "selector" tag references a ResidueSelector, which is used to determine the torsional angles that will be moved in the loop modeling.
 The selection is expanded by one residue to accommodate certain loop modelers' quirks.

 ## RigidChunkCM

+The RigidChunkCM holds a particular region of the pose constant (fixed to the coordinates in a given .pdb file) and prevents those torsional angles from being sampled by other movers.
+An example use:

+`<RigidChunkCM name=chunk region_file="core.rigid" template="template.pdb" />`

+makes a rigid chunk claimer called "chunk".
+The option region_file specifies a file The option "template" supplies the PDB file to copy from, or the special value "INPUT" uses the input pose at broker-time.

+`RIGID 1 16 0 0 0
+RIGID 36 46 0 0 0
+RIGID 56 63 0 0 0`

 ## CoMTrackerCM
 ## AbscriptLoopCloserCM
 ## AbscriptMover